 Some photographic companies also hire other photographers for their multiple events.
 You should know who's coming to shoot your wedding, as I said before: we don't want any surprises!

-After 7 years, I’ve learned that wedding days are very sensitive.
+Wedding days are susceptible to chaos.
 I only book one wedding per day (no matter the duration), and I handle all the shooting myself.

 It's important to let your photographer have broad knowledge about your event.
-While discussing your wedding details, let the photographer know about the lightning you'll be using on your event.
+While discussing your wedding details, let the photographer know about the lightning you'll use for your event.
 Light does most of the work in a good photo.
-You have to know the photographer will be able to work your event, and that he/she will bring appropriate equipment for it.
-It is important to consider their lightning style.
-There are photographers who only use available light (this may bring problems if you're planning on a candle-lit wedding), others only use flash photography, others use a mixture of both.
+You have to know the photographer will be able to work your event and that he/she will bring the appropriate equipment for it.
+It is essential to consider their lightning style.
+Some photographers only use available light (this may bring problems if you're planning on a candle-lit wedding), others only use flash photography, others use a mixture of both.

-I use available light for the most part of the event, given that is of good quality.
-However, while indoors, on the reception part, and in nightly portraits, available light is dim and need a bit of help.
-I only use the necessary amount of flash to bring out the details, without blacking out the ambient you've designed for your wedding.
-I'm always ready for performing in all light conditions, even when there isn't any! #truestory 😛
+I use available light for most of the event, given that it is of good quality.
+However, while indoors, on the reception part, and in nightly portraits, the available light is dim and needs a bit of help.
+I only use the necessary amount of flash to bring out the details without blacking out the ambient you've designed for your wedding.
+I'm always ready to perform in all light conditions, even when there isn't any light! #truestory 😛

 PLEASE!
 I don't say it for me, but for the whole Puerto Rico wedding industry.
-You should take into consideration in your food count those persons of the staff who will work through all the wedding (6 hours or more).
-Specially, planners, photographers and assistants.
+It would help if you considered in your food count those persons of the staff who will work through all the wedding (6 hours or more)—especially planners, photographers, and assistants.

 I don't specifically ask for a full meal, if not possible, but for weddings of more than 6 hours, I will take a food break while the couple is eating.
 I wouldn't like to miss anything, which is why I politely recommend that you include me in the reception meal (some venues include vendor meals, which are simpler and cheaper).
-That way I eat quickly, and in the premises.
+That way, I eat quickly and without leaving the premises.

 They are uncommon, but still: accidents happen.
-So, it's really important to know your photographer has a backup plan in case things don't go as they should.
-A professional photographer should have a network of other professionals on-call in case of an emergency.
-Also, professionals have backups of all their essential gear, in case of technical failure.
+So, it's vital to know your photographer has a backup plan if things don't go as they should.
+A professional photographer should have a network of other professionals on call in case of an emergency.
+Also, professionals have backups of all their essential gear in case of technical failure.

 Exactly that.
-After years of many weddings, I've connected with fellow professionals of the puerto rico wedding industry who are available to aid in the case of an emergency.
-Also, I have backup of all my equipment, and I give them the proper maintenance and care to avoid and quickly solve in case of a hiccup.
+After years of many weddings, I've connected with fellow professionals of the Puerto Rico wedding industry who are available to aid in the case of an emergency.
+Also, I have a backup of all my equipment, and I give them the proper maintenance and care to avoid and quickly solve in case of a hiccup.

 Many venues require that your vendors have their liability insurance coverage.
-A professional photographer should be insured in case that an accident happens, let's say, a guest or staff member stumbles upon the lightning equipment, or an umbrella hits someone in the head.
-We can be as careful and cautious as possible, but a professional will always be insured in case of an emergency.
+A professional photographer should be insured if an accident happens, let's say, a guest or staff member stumbles upon the lighting equipment or an umbrella hits someone in the head.
+We can be as careful as possible, but a professional will always have insurance in an emergency.

 Yes, I'm insured.

-We all know the horror stories: A couple hires a photographer and after the wedding’s done, the photographer's MIA, the photos nowhere to be seen until years later.
-This is why it is so important to communicate and be on the same page *before* the wedding, so you should know what to expect after the wedding.
+We all know the horror stories: A couple hires a photographer, and after the wedding, the photographer's MIA, the photos nowhere to be seen until years later.
+It is essential to communicate and be on the same page *before* the wedding, so you should know what to expect after the wedding.
 Some photographers deliver their proof photos weeks or months after the wedding.
-Some deliver them physically, others through cloud storage, or an proofing website.
+Some provide the images physically, others through cloud storage or a proofing website.

-Personally, my proof photos are available usually within a week of the wedding, at an online gallery where you'll also find the first draft of the wedding album, if your package includes one.
-The final versions of the products will be available depending on the client's response time, but usually, if they approve the album quickly, the USB drive & the wedding album are home two months after the wedding.
+Personally, my full-resolution photos are usually available 2 to 3 weeks after the wedding at an online gallery, where you'll also find the first draft of the wedding album if your package includes one.
+The final versions of the products will be available depending on the client's response time, but usually, if they approve the album quickly, the wedding album is home two months after the wedding.

-It's really important to know what to expect from your photographer when it comes to retouching!
-There are photographers who enjoy of extensively retouching their images, taking pounds off, and eliminating distractions.
-Others have a more natural approach in their photography.
+It's crucial to know what to expect from your photographer when it comes to retouching!
+Some photographers enjoy extensively retouching their images, taking pounds off, and eliminating distractions.
+Others have a more natural approach to their photography.

-Personally, I see my portfolio like an authentic & genuine documentation, so I don't really like to add -or remove- to the story.
-Because of this, I keep the retouching and photo-manipulation to a minimum, only enhancing the tones, colors and illumination.
-Obviously, for album purposes, in case a little zit decided to come out just on the wedding day, I'll try to eliminate it to my best capability.
+I see my portfolio as authentic & genuine documentation, so I don't like to add -or remove- to the story.
+Because of this, I keep the retouching and photo manipulation to a minimum, only enhancing the tones, colors, and illumination.
+Obviously, for album purposes, if a zit decided to come out just on the wedding day, I'll try to eliminate it to my best capability.

-Which other things you consider important?
+Which other things do you consider essential?
 Comment below!
-Hope this helped a lot!
+I hope this helped a lot!